-Spring 2020 had nearly arrived here in the Bay of Islands, New Zealand, and the mornings were getting longer and were nearly as beautiful as that wee baby.
-The colours were inspired by the pretty little dress Te Ataroa was wearing when I met her.
-After exhibiting this painting in a group exhibition, The Beauty of Resilience, just as New Zealand emerged from the first Covid lockdown, I gifted this painting to the family.
+As I painted the artwork I imagined Te Ataroa’s sister shining down from heaven, sending her family endless kisses across the morning sky.
+The colours were inspired by the pretty little pink, white, and green floral dress Te Ataroa was wearing when I met her.
+I showed the young couple a photo of the painting and they told me that their mother wept because it touched their hearts.
+After exhibiting this painting in a group exhibition, The Beauty of Resilience, just as New Zealand emerged from the first Covid lockdown in 2020.
+After the exhibition, I gifted this painting to the family.

 900 mm x 1200 mm Acrylic on board, framed in Ash by Peter Sharp.

 “Omg!
 That is the most wonderful story.
 It brought tears to my eyes and gave me chills!
 You’re such a wonderful person to share your God-given talents with this family.
 May God continue